Class HashedCredentialsMatcher

 public boolean isStoredCredentialsHexEncoded()

-implementations return Hex encoded values by default, making this class's use with those implementations easier.- Returns:
+Returnstrueif the system's stored credential hash is Hex encoded,falseif it is Base64 encoded.
+Default value istruefor convenience - all of Shiro'sHash#toString()implementations return Hex encoded values by default, making this class's use with those implementations easier.- Returns:

-if the system's stored credential hash is Hex encoded,false
+trueif the system's stored credential hash is Hex encoded,falseif it is Base64 encoded.
+Default istrue

 -